AT&T and Verizon Push for 90 Day Copper Retirement Notices to Expedite Transition to New Technologies

 Unlike any other device, the etherFAX Next Generation A2E handles multiple inbound calls simultaneously and never experiences a busy signal.
 As etherFAX leverages a vast array of virtual ports, high volumes of fax transmissions can be securely sent and received within seconds.

 In addition to reducing IT complexity, the etherFAX Next Generation A2E device also eliminates recurring costs that are associated with traditional fax lines.
-There is no need to purchase additional fax boards, and organizations only pay for faxes sent and received through etherFAX.
+With IP-based fax, there is no need to purchase additional fax boards, and organizations only pay for faxes sent and received through etherFAX.

 While we wait to hear the FCC’s decision on copper retirement notices, we encourage you to migrate to new technologies.
 Extending existing fax infrastructure to the cloud will enable secure document delivery for all your business-critical operations.